 The pursuit of campus mental wellbeing has a groundswell of support in many parts of the UBC Okanagan community.
 Our Campus Health team is collaborating with campus partners on a number of initiatives to support mental wellbeing.
 The VOICE 4 research findings detailing factors that support and hinder mental wellbeing are available here, under Reports.
 These findings are being used by action groups to guide advocacy for policy/practices changes and strategies to support mental wellbeing.

 In addition, the Campus Health Voice team is involved in a number of other areas to support mental wellbeing.
-Read about our activities under each of the tabs.
+Read about our activities BELOW.

 Golden Apple Awards - March 27, 2019